-Can Police Enter Premises?
-(NSW)
+Can Police Enter Premises in Australia?

 There are a range of situations where the police have the right to enter private premises.
 Whether or not the police require a warrant to enter depends on the situation.
 The circumstances where police enter premises, both with and without a warrant, are set out below.

 If the police enter your premises without a warrant and without your permission in circumstances that do not justify this, you can make a complaint about police misconduct.
 If the police gather evidence during an unlawful search and you are subsequently charged with an offence, you may be able to have the evidence ruled inadmissible in a criminal proceeding on the basis that it was improperly obtained.

 When can police enter premises?

 Under the Law Enforcement (Powers and Responsibilities) Act 2002, the police may enter private premises in the following situations:

 In an emergency (Section 9)

 Police are allowed to enter premises if a breach of the peace is being committed and it is necessary to enter in order to end or prevent the breach of the peace.
 They are also allowed to enter if a person has suffered or is in imminent danger of suffering significant personal injury.

 However, when the police enter premises under this provision they are allowed to remain on the premises only for as long as is reasonably necessary in the circumstances.